 HAVE A GOOD TEAM

-Probably the most important part of a strategy to avoid home buyer fraud in Los Angeles is having a good real estate team in your corner.
+Probably the most important part of a strategy to avoid home buyer fraud in Riverside is having a good real estate team in your corner.
 This would include, at a minimum, both a real estate attorney and a good real estate agent.
 They can advise you along the way and help you navigate the whole confusing process.